Acuña homers, shines defensively, Braves beat Mets 5-3

+It was another dazzling all-around night for the 21-year-old phenom, who scored his 100th run after smashing one off the wall, hit another one into the seats, and showed off his dazzling arm with a bullet of a throw to the plate.

-ATLANTA (AP) — Ronald Acuña Jr. homered and threw out a runner at the plate to back Max Fried’s fifth straight win, leading the Atlanta Braves past the New York Mets 5-3 on a sweltering Tuesday night.
+Acuna’s heroics carried Max Fried to his fifth straight win, leading the Braves past the New York Mets 5-3 on a sweltering Tuesday night.

+“It’s kind of normal for me now,” Fried said.
+“He’s a tremendous player and he plays hard every night.”

 With Atlanta under a heat alert and the temperature at 94 degrees for the first pitch, the Braves cooled down a New York team that had won 15 of its last 17 games to surge into playoff contention.

-Acuña sparked a two-run first against Zack Wheeler by leading off with a long single off the wall in right-center, coming around to score his 100th run of the season.
-In the fourth, the 21-year-old lined a 409-foot drive into the left-field seats for his 34th homer.
+Acuña sparked a two-run first against Zack Wheeler by leading off with a long single off the wall in right-center, coming around to score his 100th run of the season on Josh Donaldson’s single.
+In the fourth, the youngster lined a 409-foot drive into the left-field seats for his 34th homer.

-But the youngster wasn’t done.
-Acuña ended the sixth by scooping up a single to left by Juan Lagares and rifling a one-hop throw to the plate to get Todd Frazier trying to score from second, sparking chants of “MVP!
-MVP!
-MVP!” from the crowd at SunTrust Park.
+He wasn’t done, either.
+Acuña ended the sixth by scooping up a single to left by Juan Lagares and rifling a one-hop throw to the plate to get Todd Frazier trying to score from second.

 The Mets have lost two in a row for the first time since July 18-19 at San Francisco.